If you want to stop being self-employed, you have to let HMRC know as soon as possible.

 How to tell HMRC I’m no longer self-employed?

-- HMRC will also create an “estimated tax bill” for you – it’s legally due and you can only cancel it within 3 years.
+HMRC will still expect you to pay tax.
+They’ll create an “estimated tax bill” for you – it’s legally due and you can only cancel it within 3 years.

 Do I still need to file a Self Assessment tax return?